dcvix/dcvix-stats/README.md

 *   `--refresh`: Auto-refresh interval in seconds (default 30).

 ## Preferences
-Preferences like auto refresh and opened graph will be saved to:
+Preferences like auto refresh and opened graphs will be saved to:
 - On linux `~/.config/fyne/net.cortassa.dcvix-stats/`
 - Om Windows `C:\Users\<user>\AppData\Local\net.cortassa.dcvix-stats\`